KNU-BrainAI/knu-brainai.github.io/_pages/professor.md

 - 2020.12.04 Pinging the Brain with Transcranial Magnetic Stimulation Reveals Cortical Reactivity in Time and Space @ Korea Society for EEG and Neurophysiology

 #### Education & Career
-- 2020.03-present Assistant Professor, School of Electronics Engineering, Kyungpook National University
+- 2024.04-present Associate Professor, School of Electronics Engineering, Kyungpook National University
 - 2023.03-present Adjunct Professor, Department of Water & IT Engineering, Kyungpook National University
+- 2020.03-2024.03 Assistant Professor, School of Electronics Engineering, Kyungpook National University
 - 2016.10-2020.02 Postdoc, University of North Carolina at Chapel Hill
 - 2016.09-2016.09 Postdoc, Gwangju Institute of Science and Technology
 - 2012.09-2016.08 Ph.D., Gwangju Institute of Science and Technology